back-me-up-scotty/ClawCut/README.md

 ## PROFILE CONFIGURATION

-Edit the `PROFILES` dict in `clawcut.py`.
+You can edit and configure ClawCut either directly via the `clawcut.py` file or simply through the web dashboard.
+To do this, start ClawCut from the console (See -> "STARTING CLAWCUT") and then open your browser to `http://127.0.0.1:5000` or, if ClawCut is running on a different host, `http://IP-Adresse:5000`.
 Profiles support both local servers and cloud APIs.
-You can add more profiles by simply extending this section.

 ```python
 PROFILES = {